Skip to content

 "They didn't!"

-"Machu Picchu simply hid.
-And won."
+"Machu Picchu just hid.
+And almost won."

 Finally, Perusa whispers dramatically.